TOOLS

 Extreme value analysis for temperature data

-From a review paper on quantifying thermal extremes: Dryad Repository GitHub Repository
+Code for a review paper on quantifying thermal extremes.

 Model of butterfly responses to climate change

-We provide computational and visualization tools that can improve our climate change models by (1) extracting fine spatial and temporal scale microclimate data, (2) translating microclimate conditions into animal body temperatures and regions of thermal stress.
+We provide computational and visualization tools that can improve our climate change models by (1) extracting fine spatial and temporal scale microclimate data, (2) translating microclimate conditions into animal body temperatures, and (3) mapping body temperatures and regions of thermal stress.